snikproject/blog/_posts/2019-02-19-owlprofile.md

 xsd:unsignedInt 	xsd:unsignedLong 	xsd:unsignedShort
 ```

+#### 2. Datatype and Literal Restrictions
+##### 2.1 Datatype Restrictions
-2. SNIK conforms to the [restrictions on datatypes from section 5.2](https://www.w3.org/TR/owl2-syntax/#Datatypes) because we just use existing datatypes from the XML schema:
+SNIK conforms to the [restrictions on datatypes from section 5.2](https://www.w3.org/TR/owl2-syntax/#Datatypes) because we just use existing datatypes from the XML schema:

 **SPARQL Query**